How to Make a Hobbled Roman Shade

-To make this hobbled Roman shade we relied on the help of the Roman Shade Fabrication Pro App that was designed by Sailrite® founder Jim Grant.
-This app calculates how much fabric you’ll need for your shade based on your window dimensions and the repeat of your chosen fabric’s pattern.
-The app also calculates all your dimensions like the width and height of each pleat so you know exactly how to assemble the shade.
+To make this hobbled Roman shade we relied on the help of the Sailrite® Fabric Calculator, which was designed by Sailrite founder Jim Grant.
+This calculator figures out how much fabric you’ll need for your shade based on your window dimensions and the repeat of your chosen fabric’s pattern.
+The calculator also calculates all your dimensions like the width and height of each pleat so you know exactly how to assemble the shade.

 In this video you’ll learn how to add a lining to your shade, mark the segments, add the lift cords, and finish and install the shade.